People & Planet University League 2018

 - All staff working in dedicated sustainability roles are listed on the University's sustainability page.

 - We are committed to increasing our sustainability resources.
-We support London Met's graduate intern scheme which provides students the opportunity to work in the sustainability sector.
+We support summer internship opportunities for students to engage with sustainability.

 - In order to improve the University's environmental performance, staff are encouraged to get involved in our Green Impact staff engagement scheme.